THOMASELOVE/431-labs-2022/README.md

 - Labs turned in more than 12 but less than 72 hours after the deadline will lose 25% of available points.
 - No extensions to Lab deadlines will be permitted this semester.
 Labs turned in more than 72 hours after the deadline will receive no credit.

-## Grading Errors and Regrade Requests
+## Lab Regrade Requests will be reviewed in December

 The [Lab Regrade Request Form](https://bit.ly/431-2022-lab-regrade-requests) will soon be available.
 This is how we handle almost all grading errors and regrade requests on Labs.
 The only exception to this policy is when you believe we've made an arithmetic error in summing up your points on a lab.
 If that happens, just email Dr. Love to get it straightened out.
 The Form is used for all other regrade situations.